leoluz/nvim-dap-go/README.md

 ### Use nvim-dap as usual

 - Call `:lua require('dap').continue()` to start debugging.
+- All pre-configured debuggers will be displayed for you to choose from.
 - See `:help dap-mappings` and `:help dap-api`.

 ### Debugging individual tests